quicwg/base-drafts/draft-ietf-quic-qpack.md

 about the processing of field sections and table updates to ensure consistency of the dynamic table.

-### Section Acknowledgement {#header-acknowledgment}
+### Section Acknowledgment {#header-acknowledgment}

-After processing an encoded field section whose declared Required Insert Count is not zero, the decoder emits a Section Acknowledgement instruction.
+After processing an encoded field section whose declared Required Insert Count is not zero, the decoder emits a Section Acknowledgment instruction.
 The instruction starts with the '1' 1-bit pattern, followed by the field section's associated stream ID encoded as a 7-bit prefix integer; see
 {{prefixed-integers}}.